This post contains affiliate links. When you purchase through our links, we may earn a commission.

 You can also use the meat as a filling for quesadillas and burritos.

-The recipe makes enough to freeze.
-It will keep in your freezer up to one month without losing flavour and the texture.
+Or keep for even longer by freezing.
+It will keep in your freezer up to one month without losing flavour and the texture, although up to 3 months will be fine.

 Chile Verde (Green Chili)